dansmyers/Networks/Sprint-3-IP_and_Back_End/Deliverables/README.md

 What is the control plane?
 What is the data plane?
 Why might we want to separate them?
 What advantages does SDN offer over traditional network architectures?

+The control plane refers to the switch(router) making decisions and upholding network policies.
+The data plane referes to receiving and forwarding packets along its connected links.
+Decoupling the two allows the data frame to be carried out by relatively dumb switches, while the control plane decisions are seperately carried out by top-level master controllers that mostly run in software.
+This allows for simpler switches throughout the network and smaller pockets of centralized controllers.
+This is a significant improvement from older more completely centralized structure that risked having a single point of failure.
+Additionally, this parallels the OS concept of memory virtualization and allowing the highest level interactions to occur in a "masked" format by hiding the complexity of the system.

 ## A Compleat Shakespearean Search Engyne